FINANCIAL, LEGAL AND PROFESSIONAL SERVICES (FLPS)

 We are also currently working on a pilot Skills Exchange project which is designed to develop the non-technical skills of rising stars and broaden and strengthen their local networks.
 This includes a hackathon on which there are more details below.

-To date, the Group's meetings have been kindly hosted by Legal & General, Principality Building Society, the Development Bank of Wales and PwC.
+To date, the Group's meetings have been kindly hosted by Legal & General, Principality Building Society, the Development Bank of Wales, PwC and Motonovo Finance.

 If you’d like to find out more about the Group, or get involved, please contact Rosie Sweetman.

-In July, we are running a pilot "hackathon" for current and future leaders in the sector to help develop increasingly important non-technical skills, build networks and solve a challenge with both business and societal benefits.
+In July 2018, we ran a hackathon for current and future leaders in the sector to help develop increasingly important non-technical skills, build networks and solve a challenge with both business and societal benefits.

-7 firms from the Group are taking part in the event, namely: Acuity Legal, Capital Law, Development Bank of Wales, Hodge Bank, Legal & General, Principality and PwC.
+7 firms from the Group took part in the event, namely: Acuity Legal, Capital Law, Development Bank of Wales, Hodge Bank, Legal & General, Principality and PwC.

 For more details, please visit the event microsite.